rachel-mclean/dig333-final-project/README.md

 ### Milestone 1:
 Decide how the motor and lock are rigged, gather materials, and construct the physical device.

-* I decided on a Piezo buzzer for the sensor and a 5V DC motor for my motor and sensor.
+* I decided on a Piezo buzzer for the sensor and a 9g mini Servo motor for my motor and sensor.
 I wanted to use an actuator motor, but concluded that a mini actuator motor of the right voltage would not have enough range of movement to open the lock.
-* The DC motor will lay on its side at one end of the rectangular opening.
-A curved wire, attached to the end of the motor, will sit inside the hook keep the case closed.
-When the correct knock is performed, the motor will turn and the curved wire will slightly rotate so that the hook is released, opening the case.
+* The Servo motor will lay on its side at one end of the rectangular opening.
+A sewing needle, attached to the propellor of the motor, will sit inside a loop, which prevents the case from opening.
+When the correct knock is performed, the motor will turn and the sewing needle will slightly rotate so that the loop is released, allowing the case to be opened.
 *  I scavenged some hinges from an old wooden box to use on my computer case.
 I also scavenged an old raspberry pi case from the Maker Space to use as casing for some of my electric components.
 * <img src = "https://user-images.githubusercontent.com/59896196/163921633-78396d70-bbad-4ded-8e51-142cc3f6a320.jpg" width="250" height = "400">
 * Using Tinkercad, I created an updated design iteration of my project (updated Tinkercad design [here](https://www.tinkercad.com/things/37gWwb9qrOn-exquisite-blorr/edit))